Connie-Musisi/ADATEST/README.md

 All data supporting the findings of this study are publicly available in this repository.
 The simulated datasets are available under [`SimData/`](./SimData): \
   `IBD data` and `Dietswap data` are the simulated datasets used in analysis for the results presented in the main manuscript.
 For each source data, there are 12 different settings. \
   `IBD_NoComp data`, `Dietswap_NoComp data` were used for the no compositionality analysis which is presented in the Supplementary file.
 The results from `NegativeBinomial data` and `SPsimSeq data` simulated datasets are aslo presneted in the Supplementary. \
+  `DATA_SIMULATION_FRAMEWORK.pptx` gives an overview of the simulated framework settings. \
    R scripts used to generate the simulated datasets.

 ## Analysis Code